Internet outage

-An Internet outage or Internet blackout or Internet shutdown is the complete or partial failure of the internet services.
+An Internet outage, Internet blackout, Internet shutdown or Internet drought is the complete or partial failure of the internet services.
 It can occur due to censorship, cyberattacks, disasters, police or security services actions, or errors.

 Disruptions of submarine communications cables may cause blackouts or slowdowns to large areas.
 Countries with a less developed Internet infrastructure are more vulnerable due to small numbers of high-capacity links.

 A line of research finds that the Internet with it having a "hub-like" core structure that makes it robust to random losses of nodes but also fragile to targeted attacks on key components − the highly connected nodes or "hubs".

+As of 2026 the longest nationwide internet shutdown in history has been the 2026 Internet blackout in Iran.

 Types

 Government blackout

 A government internet blackout is the deliberate shut down of civilian internet access by a government for a small area or many large areas of its country.
 Such a shut down is typically used as a means of information control in a brief period of upheaval or transition.
 In autocracies, internet shutdowns have appeared especially in the context of contested elections and post-electoral violence.
-It can impede the ability of protesters or insurgent forces to mobilize and organize.
+Governments have also imposed internet shutdowns in the context of armed conflict, natural disasters, and school examinations.
+Shutdowns can impede the ability of protesters or insurgent forces to mobilize and organize.
 It also serves to prevent real-time information access for foreign people or entities.
 Reactions from leaders, journalists, observers and others in foreign countries can be delayed.